convissor/new_york_state_of_health_spreadsheet/README.md

 ## How to Extract Data from the "NY State of Health" Website

+Didn't see the .csv file you need?
+Don't fret.
-Here are instructions (for moderately technically savvy people) on how to create .csv data files for the health insurance plans you want to compare.
+Here are instructions (for moderately technically savvy people) on how to create .csv files for the health insurance plans you want to compare.

+And if you run the process for all of your county's plans in a given category (be it Family, Couple, Individual, etc), submit a pull request so others can benefit from it.

 ### Install My Bookmarklet